Count… Read our tips

 This article based on Phone Answering Tips for Child Care Centers by Cathy Abraham offers strategies for successfully converting phone calls to customers and highlights the importance of ensuring all your staff are trained to positively manage phone calls.

 Everyone who is designated to answer the phone should be trained on, and familiar with, these basics:

-- Try to answer the phone by the third ring.
+- Answer by the third ring or have an answering service.
 If you work on your own and struggle to answer the phone promptly during the day, ensure you have an answering service which informs the caller of your name and advises them of a time frame within which you will call back.
 Ensure you check this answering machine regularly and return calls as soon as possible.

 - Answer the phone with a smile in your voice!
 Sound warm, friendly and happy to be there no matter how busy you may be and try to be calm, confident and relaxed.

 - Use a professional greeting.
 A warm, friendly, professional greeting should identify both the company's name and the person answering the phone.
 End your greeting with a statement that lets the caller know you are there to help.
 Something like, "Good morning, XYZ Childcare, Monica speaking.
 How may I assist you?"
 Do not rush through your greeting.
 You want the caller to know they've reached the correct number, who they are talking to, and that you want to help them.